-We conducted an Arab region-specific survey which yielded over 35,000 votes.
+• We conducted an Arab region-specific survey which yielded over 36,000 votes.
 Only academics who have been cited in published papers were invited to participate.
-The most recent Arab Reputation Survey that underpins this metric was carried out from May to June 2023.
+The Arab Reputation Survey that underpins this metric was carried out from May to June 2024.
 It examined the perceived prestige of institutions in research.
-This metric consists of the number of research votes obtained from the Arab reputation survey 2022 scaled to the growth in this category in 2023, as well as the research votes from the 2023 survey.
+This metric consists of the number of research votes obtained from the Arab reputation survey 2024.
 Universities that received no votes are scored a zero for this metric.